DelineaXPM/delinea-platform/Scripts/SecretServer/Github/instructions.md

 - Click on Import.

-- Copy and Paste the XML in the [Github Integration Key Template.xml File](./Templates/Github%20Integration%20Key%20Template.xml).
+- Copy and Paste the XML in the [Github Integration Key Template File](./Templates/Github%20Integration%20Key%20Template.xml).

 - Click on Save

-- This completes the creation of the Integration Key template

 ## Create secret in Secret Server for the Github Integration Key